Expected Delivery: 3-4 Days

 Pigmentation and UV protection – One of our main lines of defense against UV radiation is the melanin pigment that melanocyte cells produce.
 However, as these cells age and die, the remaining melanocyte cells must expand to cover larger surfaces, and so our defense starts deteriorating slowly.
 The sun’s rays start penetrating our skin and creating lasting damage that impacts our production of collagen.

-It goes without saying that people who spend most of their time in the sun or tanning beds will feel the effects of aging sooner.
-However, because we’re all different, some people can spend more time in the sun without suffering its full effects.
-The only way to find out how you would fare against it is by using a skin DNA test kit.
+It goes without being said that anybody who spends a majority of their time under the sun or in tanning beds will notice the signs of aging sooner.
+However, simply because everyone is different, some of us can spend more time in the sun without suffering these same effects.
+The only way to find out how you would fare against extended UV exposure is by use of a skin DNA test kit.

 Sensitivity and inflammation – Inflammation is the body’s natural response to irritants like foreign bodies or germs.
 Just like with everything else in life, when you overindulge in something, no matter how good it’s for you, it starts creating the opposite effect and becomes harmful.
 The same goes for the anti-inflammatory molecules.
 If your body’s response is too harsh by generating a higher concentration than necessary, it can lead to itching, redness, and other inflammatory irritations, and in the long term, your skin starts aging faster.